Jahia/digitall/README.md

 ======================
 Jahia's demo website

+## Legacy demo site

+Digitall is the previous demo site used by Jahia, it does not represent current best practices and should not be used as a code sample to create new sites.

+Please refer to the [Developer documentation on the Academy](https://academy.jahia.com/documentation/jahia-cms/jahia-8.2/developer/javascript-module-development/introduction-to-jahia-javascript-modules) or new Jahia demo site ([luxe-jahia-demo](https://github.com/Jahia/luxe-jahia-demo)).

 ## Open-Source

 This is an Open-Source module, you can find more details about Open-Source @ Jahia [in this repository](https://github.com/Jahia/open-source).